monash-emu/AuTuMN/README.md

 pluggable API to other system.
 Applied to tuberculosis.

 # TODO
-- code uncertainty for economics
+- uncertainty for economics
-- get second strain incorporated properly (for Philippines application)
+- programmatic uncertainty
+- automatic calibration
+- read 2016 GTB report